Rolling Searches in the Medical Center Line

-- The first candidate of choice identified through a continuous search must have been selected as a result of a competitive process that included interviews with other short-listed candidates.
+- The first candidate of choice identified through a rolling search must have been selected as a result of a competitive process that included interviews with other short-listed candidates.

 - Provided that advertising and outreach efforts continue to result in a steady flow of applicants, for subsequent recruitments, the applicant pool size submitted in connection with search reports, as well as the size of the definitive pool, will be considered cumulative over a specified period of time (normally up to three years).

-- Although the continuous search approval covers several years, the department should confirm each year with the Office of Academic Affairs that they wish to continue the search, confirm that they will readvertise and whether they will make any changes to the search or to the search advertisement.
+- Although the rolling search approval covers several years, the department should confirm each year with the Office of Academic Affairs that they wish to continue the rolling search, resubmit the search advertisement/solicitation letter for review and confirm that they will readvertise.